simmosoonsein/DemoLibrary/README.md

 2. Checks if new books are visible in "All books" list

 Test page URL is defined in 'testrun.properties' file.
-New books are added based on the data described in dataprovider.
-Meaning tests will be executed as many times as there is data in dataprovider.
+New books are added (and later searched) based on the data described in dataprovider.
+Meaning: tests will be executed as many times as there is data in dataprovider.
 At the moment tests will be executed 2 times with following data:
 * "Book1", "Lewis", "Summary1", "215788", "Fiction"
 * "Book2", "Kenobi", "Summary2", "215789", "Non-fiction"